schmoelder/diss/doc/04_implementation/02_simulator.md

 While reasonable defaults are set for all parameters, adjustments may be necessary for specific use cases.
 CADET-Core employs adaptive time stepping, dynamically adjusting the step size based on an error estimate (see {numref}`time_integration`): the step size decreases when the error exceeds a specified tolerance and increases when it is smaller.
 Adjusting the absolute and relative tolerances is therefore the most common configuration change, balancing accuracy against computational cost.
-A full reference of available parameters is provided in the CADET-Process documentation (https://cadet-process.readthedocs.io/en/latest/user_guide/simulator.html).
+A full reference of available parameters is provided in the CADET-Process documentation {cite}`CADET-Process_documentation`.

 (simulation_results)=
 ## Simulation results